 By Car: We didn’t rent a car since public transportation was more than enough for us.
 However, if you do decide to rent a car know that you will be driving on the left hand side of the road and parking looked like it could be problematic.
 I was also surprised at how many cars and how much traffic we encountered.

-By Bus: We took the bus to get to Gozo and back, and then walked, took a taxi, and went on a water taxis as well.
-The bus from Sliema to the Gozo station is about an hour ride, then a short ferry across the water.
+By Bus: We took the bus to get to Gozo and back.
+From Sliema to the Gozo station it’s about an hour ride, then a short ferry across the water.
 There are water taxis from Sliema that will take you over to Valletta as well.
+Bus tickets were inexpensive.

 This is the waterfront area of Sliema